webplatform/docs/apis/resource_timing/Performance/onresourcetimingbufferfull/index.md

 |Not_required=No
 |Examples={{Single Example
 |Language=JavaScript
-|Description=This example uses setResourceTimingBufferSize to set an initial buffer size.
+|Description=This example uses clearResourceTimings and setResourceTimingBufferSize to set an initial buffer size.
 It then uses onresourcetimingbufferfull to detect when the buffer is full, and executes a function that uses clearResourceTimings to clear the buffer.
-|Code=var buffsize = 100;
+|Code=performance.clearResourceTimings();
-setResourceTimingBufferSize(buffsize);
+setResourceTimingBufferSize(100);

 function buffFull() {
   performance.clearResourceTimings();